vuongptnguyen/Whiteblock_User_Guide/docs/get_started.rst

 Configure Network Conditions
 =============================
-To add network latency between nodes, you can use the following commands:
+To add network latency between nodes, use the following commands:

 .. code-block:: console